 When it is seen that the whole story about the ego and its clinging to ‘its life’, are just simple appearing thoughts nothing more, then the seeking can end.
 There is no difference between the thoughts of “I’m thirsty, therefore I drink a cup of tea” or “I’m slowly shedding my ego, but it’s holding for its life”.

-Liberation cannot be achieved.
+Awakening cannot be achieved.

-Liberation is not about doing something.
+Awakening is not about doing something.

-Liberation is un-believing.
+Awakening is un-believing.

-Liberation is stopping believing in something that is not real.
+Awakening is stopping believing in something that is not real.

 It is about stopping doing.
 It is doing nothing.